04/17/2020 by Ashley Garner Studio Assistant, Tribeca Printworks

 Preservation is Key.

 Your prints and originals are precious, not only in sentiment but also in material, and need to be treated as such.
 When framing your work, it is important to consider the materials that are used in the process.
 If you are investing in framing for works to go in your homes, chances are you would like them to last.
 If you are selling framed artwork and prints, the quality of the materials used are going to reflect on you as an artist and craftsperson as well as determine the value of the work.

 Choosing the right frame finish and treatment can be overwhelming.
 If you are in the New York City area, we’d love for you to come drop into our SOHO studio and take a look at samples of our frames and treatments.
-For those not local to NYC or unable to make it in you can read more about each treatment here, or upload your image on our website here and play with our preview feature to see what frame works best for your work!
+For those not local to NYC or unable to make it in you can learn more about our custom framing treatments, or upload your image on our website and play with our preview feature to see what frame works best for your work!
 If you have any questions about which treatment is right for you or just want to set up a consultation, give us a call today!